-There are two main religious festivals in Turkey; the Ramadan Festival and The Festival of Sacrifice.
+There are two main religious festivals in Turkey; The Ramadan Festival and The Festival of Sacrifice (Eid al-Adha).
 Both of these religious festivals are also public holidays in Turkey and they are celebrated every year with great enthusiasm.
 The first three days of the religious festivals in Turkey are official holidays.
 It means government offices, educational institutions, banks, post offices, schools, and most private businesses are closed on festival days.
-Though, a great number of museums, restaurants, shopping malls, and other types of social attractions are open with adjusted holiday hours for people that want to spend their holidays out.
+Though, many museums, restaurants, shopping malls, and other types of social attractions are open with adjusted holiday hours for people who want to spend their holidays out.

-The dates for the religious festivals in Turkey change every year, approximately eleven days earlier each year than the year before because Turkey uses the Gregorian Calendar whereas these religious festivals are coordinated according to a lunar calendar called the Hijri Calendar, which is used by the Islamic world.
+The dates for the religious festivals in Turkey change every year, approximately eleven days earlier each year than the year before because Turkey uses the Gregorian Calendar whereas these religious festivals are coordinated according to a lunar calendar called the Hijri Calendar (Islamic Calendar), which is used by the Islamic world.

 The religious festivals in Turkey are a time for coming together with your loved ones.
 People visit their relatives, neighbors, friends, and especially the elderly or give them a call.
-It is a Turkish festival tradition to serve some sweets, candy, coffee, desserts, and whatnot for those who visit you at home during the festival.
-Another tradition related to the religious festivals in Turkey is that children kiss their parents and elderly’s hand to get their blessing on the festival days.
-It is also customary to give a small amount of allowance, gifts, or candy to the children who kisses one’s hand.
+It’s a Turkish festival tradition to serve some sweets, candy, coffee, desserts, and whatnot for those who visit you at home during the festival times.
+Another tradition related to the religious festivals in Turkey is that children kiss their parent’s and elderly’s hand to get their blessing on the festival days in Turkey.
+It’s also customary to give a small amount of allowance, gifts, or candy to the children who kisses one’s hand.

-During the religious festivals in Turkey, which are also three to four days public holidays, the traffic in the big cities like Istanbul and Ankara, as well as the intercity travels get very intense as most people prefer to spend their holiday traveling with their family.
-Especially when the religious festival dates fall in the summer months, it is the most crowded and busiest time of the year for vacation towns and summer resorts as people combine the official holiday with their vacation days.
-It may be very difficult to travel, book a hotel, or a flight throughout the religious festivals in Turkey during summer.
+During the religious festivals in Turkey, which are also three to four days public holidays, the traffic in the big cities like; Istanbul and Ankara, and the intercity travels get very intense as most people prefer to spend their holiday traveling with their family.
+Especially when the religious festival dates fall in the summer months, it’s the most crowded and busiest time of the year for vacation towns and summer resorts as people combine the official holiday with their vacation days.
+It may be very difficult to travel, book a hotel, or a flight throughout the religious festivals in Turkey during the summer times.